bnjjj/cds-bitbar/README.md

 ![CDS Bitbar Plugin](./cdsbitbar.png)

+## Prerequisite

++ You must have a [Bitbar](https://getbitbar.com/) installed on your mac with a bitbat plugins folder configured.

 ## Installation

 In order to let this plugin works you need to download the last release of this plugin in [release section](https://github.com/bnjjj/cds-bitbar/releases) and then put this binary in your bitbar plugins directory.